JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 Origami comes out ahead here, but again performance shouldn't be your primary concern.
 (I'm nevertheless happy to see Origami perform so well.
 That's not a reflection of coding prowess; Origami's fundamental approach is precisely suited for this task.)

+### Bugs

+I found what I think are three very minor bugs in the sample `eleventy-base-blog` project.
+I reported all of them: [bug](https://github.com/11ty/eleventy-base-blog/issues/227), [bug](https://github.com/11ty/eleventy-base-blog/issues/228), [bug](https://github.com/11ty/eleventy-base-blog/issues/229).

+I want Eleventy to continue growing and for Eleventy’s new users to have great experiences.
+Although the bugs I found are minor, any bugs in such a template project will be endlessly copied into new blogs, so their impact is magnified.

 ## Conclusion

 After conducting this experiment, I stand by my conclusion from last year's comparison of Web Origami with Astro: